Rutvik-Trivedi/Gujarati-NLP-Toolkit/README.md

 train_data = tagger.structure_data('path/to/corpus/file')
 ```

-Your corpus must be in txt(comma delimited) or csv format and must contain a column 'Value' having the data in the form:
+Your corpus must be in txt(tab delimited) or tsv format (as having csv might conflict because Gujarati has the comma \[ , \] as a punctuation) and must contain a column 'Value' having the data in the form:
 ```
 Row1:    'word1\tag1 word2\tag2 word3\tag3 ....... wordn\tagn'
 Row2:    'word1\tag1 word2\tag2 word3\tag3 ....... wordn\tagn'